ostracod/breadtext/btslDocumentation/builtIn.md

 `myIterator.getNext()` - Returns the next item in the sequence and advances iteration forward.

+## Error Classes

+`Error` - Base class for other error classes.

+`Error.new(message: null)` - Creates a new error with the given message.

+`NameError` - Thrown when trying to resolve a missing variable or member name.

+`NotImplementedError` - Thrown when trying to invoke an abstract method.

+`TypeError` - Thrown when an input has the wrong type.

+`ClassError` - Thrown when an input has the wrong class.

+`ValueError` - Thrown when an input has an inappropriate value, but the correct type (and class, if applicable).

+`StateError` - Thrown when it is not appropriate to perform a particular operation at the current time.

+`ResourceError` - Thrown when an external resource, such as storage or a network interface, fails to perform the desired operation.

 ## Math Class

 `Math.floor(num)` - Rounds the number down to the nearest integer.